p4535992/foundryvtt-arms-reach/README.md

 * Double tapping movement on the direction of a door will interact with it

+**NOTE: If no token is selected and you are a GM this feature is not activated**

 ### [Stairways](https://gitlab.com/SWW13/foundryvtt-stairways) Feature

 * If the module 'stairways' is present and active and the module settings is true there is a distance check interaction when you click on the stairways icon.